-- Composition of the Board and each committee, including each individual's background, experience and skills necessary to ensure the Board reaches its full potential; - Independence and suitability of each member's committee assignments; - Compliance with the Corporate Governance Guidelines, committee charters, and the need for any amendments to the governance documents; - Future agenda items; - Board's interaction and access to management and Company operations; - Meetings and materials; and - Leadership structures, overall functioning and effectiveness.
+- Composition of the Board and each committee, including each individual's background, experience and skills necessary to ensure the Board reaches its full potential; - Independence and suitability of each member's committee assignments; - Compliance with the Corporate Governance Guidelines, committee charters, and the need for any amendments to the governance documents; - Future agenda items; - Board's interaction and access to management and Company operations; - · Meetings and materials; and - · Leadership structures, overall functioning and effectiveness.

 The self-assessment process includes candid, face-to-face discussions focused on several topics that are put forth by the Nominating and Corporate Governance Committee as the most significant in ensuring that the Board and each committee are performing well.
-Additionally, the Company's Chief Executive Officer regularly holds candid one-on-one meetings with each Director seeking their input for improved Board performance.
-Based upon the results of the self-assessments and one-on-one meetings, the Board may discuss various topics in more depth during subsequent Board and committee meetings.
+Based upon the results of the self-assessments, the Board may discuss various topics in more depth during subsequent Board and committee meetings.